ankitmangal04/CourseProject_GCD/README.md

 Course Project for Getting and Cleaning Data

-Installation steps:
+Running analysis:

 1. Create a directory for this project, set it as a working directory.
 2. Download the script run_analysis.R to that working directory.
-3. Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to the working directory and unzip it.
+3. Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to the working directory and unzip the contents of the folder "UCI HAR Dataset" in the working directory.

 Structure of the working directory should look like:

 working directory -->

-1. test (folder)
+a. test (folder)
-2. train (folder)
+b. train (folder)
-3. run_analysis.R (file)
+c. run_analysis.R (file)
-4. activity_labels.txt (file)
+d. activity_labels.txt (file)
-5. features.txt (file)
+e. features.txt (file)
-6. features_info.txt (file)
+f. features_info.txt (file)
-7. README.txt (file)
+g.
+README.txt (file)

 Dependencies: